adrianalvird/Admin-Finder/README.md

 # Usage : [ FFuF ]

+//** replace with the target.site.com with your target website **//
 //** this FUZZ will replace with the each wordlist character **//
 //** -mc 200 will check the status code 200 **//